-All applications for variations to residential land approvals should be made to the Australian Taxation Office (ATO).
+All applications for variations to residential land approvals should be made to the Australian Taxation Office (ATO) through ATO Online Services for Foreign Investors.

-To request a variation to a previous no objection notification or exemption certificate, the applicant should submit a request using the current Residential Real Estate application form.
-Applicants will need to select 'variation' and complete the requested fields attaching a document outlining the variation reasons.
+To request a variation to a previous no objection notification or exemption certificate, the investor should submit a request through ATO Online Services for Foreign Investors.
+Investors will need to select 'variation' and complete the requested fields attaching a document outlining the variation reasons.
 The system will provide them with a Transaction ID, variation fee amount, and a Payment Reference Number (PRN) for making payment.